How to Improve Hammer Mill Performance in Abrasive Applications

 How long do titanium carbide hammermill hammers last?

-In cement applications, TiC hammers have shown 2.5× to 3× longer wear life compared to standard or hardfaced hammers.
+In cement applications, TiC hammers have shown up to 3× longer wear life compared to standard or hardfaced hammers.

 Are TiC hammers worth the cost?